osu-crypto/libOTe/libOTe/Vole/LogVole/README.md

-# LogVole2 staging area
+# LogVole staging area

-`LogVole2` is the parallel port of the complete `origin/clean-ot` LogVole implementation.
+`LogVole` is the parallel port of the complete `origin/clean-ot` LogVole implementation.

-The final landing step is intended to be a mechanical rename from `LogVole2` to `LogVole` after the recursive protocol and CI-VOLE tests pass in libOTe.
+The final landing step is intended to be a mechanical rename from `LogVole` to `LogVole` after the recursive protocol and CI-VOLE tests pass in libOTe.

 Initial order: